What is a Writing Minilesson?

 Nurture student independence with opportunities to extend learning

-4. Telling Stories (PreK–1) Support the oral language component of writing that is fundamental for children as they learn to draw and write their ideas on paper with lessons that focus on teaching children how to tell stories.
+3. Telling Stories (PreK–1): Support the oral language component of writing that is fundamental for children as they learn to draw and write their ideas on paper with lessons that focus on teaching children how to tell stories.

-5. Making Books (PreK–1) Support children by helping them to see that they can make books just like the authors of the books they read.
+4. Making Books (PreK–1): Support children by helping them to see that they can make books just like the authors of the books they read.

-6. Drawing (PreK–1) Teach children to make representational drawings and to consider how to use color that resembles real life.
+5. Drawing (PreK and K): Teach children to make representational drawings and to consider how to use color that resembles real life.

-7. Exploring Early Writing (PreK–1) Help children develop early concepts of print and explore the writing process.
+6. Exploring Early Writing (PreK–1): Help children develop early concepts of print and explore the writing process.